SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 1980s and 1990s - The Web, which was invented by collaborators, [Robert Cailliau](https://www.cailliau.org/Welcome.html) and [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) in the 1980s, was conceived as a document sharing amongst academics, was built on HTML, with URLs (Unique Resource Locators) - that linked the documents and gave academics access to scientific research.

 Web 1.0 started as a document storage and sharing experiment at a particle physics organisation, [CERN](https://home.cern/), the introduction of CSS in the 1990s, by [Håkon Wium Lie](https://www.wiumlie.no/en), ideas which he developed with [Bert Bos](https://www.w3.org/People/Bos/), provided more opportunities for pepping-up the typewriter-style printed page that was a bit dull and difficult to read.

+Sophie Koonin's introductory talk, “A love letter to the personal website,” was a tribute to the loss of the personal websites of the 1990s - websites for the creative pleasure of the individual not for profit of conglomerates.

 Kooky sites like [Sadgrl](https://sadgrl.online/), Koonin demonstrated were examples of the next phase in the development of the Web where people built sites for fun, self-expression and creativity.